Windy City Pro Wrestling: 2010s

 In November 2015, James Duck re-registered the name WCPW as a trademark and began plans for a relaunch.
 In May 2016, a wrestling company based in the United Kingdom began using the WCPW name for their promotion, delaying the launch.
 The UK-based promotion changed their name in 2017.
 In 2018, the first match for this new WCPW was held in Chicago.
 Later events have since been hosted in DeKalb, Illinois.

+2020s

+In 2020, Duck identified himself as WCPW's owner and promoter while announcing a DeKalb event he said would be the promotion's first in the city.
+In March 2026, WCPW staged its Windy City Women card at WCPW Studio in DeKalb; an eight-woman tournament culminated in Ivelisse winning the WCPW Women's Championship.
+Two months later, Shaw Local listed WCPW's Battle for the Belts card at the studio.